realies/tgmr/README.md

 # TGMR (Telegram Media Reply)

 A Telegram bot that automatically downloads and replies with media content when users share links in messages.
-Built with TypeScript and powered by yt-dlp.
+Built with TypeScript and powered by yt-dlp and gallery-dl.

 ## Features

-- Automatically processes media links in messages (supports all platforms that yt-dlp can handle)
+- Automatically processes media links in messages (supports all platforms that yt-dlp and gallery-dl can handle)
+- Downloads high-quality images from supported platforms (Instagram, Twitter, etc.)
 - Sends audio-only content as voice messages
 - Sends videos with thumbnails and proper aspect ratio
 - Works in both private chats and groups